gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 \end{aligned}
 $$

 for the quantum state $\lvert \Psi \rangle$ of the Universe.
-As well as to the problem of time, Ashtekar variables and a complex self-dual formulation of GR, and the loop representation of Carlo Rovelli and Lee Smolin, finally giving birth to Loop Quantum Gravity.
+As well as to the problem of time, Ashtekar variables (a complex self-dual formulation of GR), and the loop representation of Carlo Rovelli and Lee Smolin, finally giving birth to Loop Quantum Gravity.

 ### The dynamical ones

 We discussed how Yvonne evolved her constrained set of Cauchy data via Einstein's equations in the harmonic gauge.
-It turns out that the ADM formalism produces an even simpler dynamical evolution.
+It turns out that the ADM formalism produces an even simpler description.

 First, let us establish that the flow of time happens in the direction of the vector field $\partial_{\lambda} = \alpha \hat{n} + \vec{\beta}$, where $\alpha$ is the so-called lapse function, $\hat{n}$ is the unit vector normal to $\Sigma_{\lambda}$, and $\vec{\beta}$ the displacement vector implicitly given by the orthogonality condition $\hat{n} \cdot \vec{\beta} = 0$, see Figure 2.

-The dynamical evolution of $h_{ij}$ can be obtained from the very definition of extrinsic curvature.
+The dynamical evolution of $h_{ij}$ can be obtained from the very definition of the extrinsic curvature.
 Explicitly, $K_{ij} \equiv - L_{\alpha \hat{n}} h_{ij} / 2$, where $L_{\alpha \hat{n}}$ is the Lie derivative along $\alpha\hat{n}$.
 Solving for $L_{\partial_{\lambda}} h_{ij}$, one arrives at

 $$ \partial_{\lambda} h_{ij} = - 2 K_{ij} + L_{\vec{\beta}} h_{ij} \;. $$

-This is set of 10 quasi-linear 1st order PDEs which give how the intrinsic local 3-geometry changes as we pass from one leaf, let's say $\Sigma_{\lambda}$, to another infinitesimally close to it, let's say $\Sigma_{\lambda + d\lambda}$.
+This is a set of 10 quasi-linear 1st order PDEs, which give how the intrinsic local 3-geometry changes as we pass from one leaf, let's say $\Sigma_{\lambda}$, to another infinitesimally close to it, let's say $\Sigma_{\lambda + d\lambda}$.

 On the other hand, the dynamical evolution for $K_{ij}$ is given by the projection of Einstein's equations, $R_{ij} = 0$, onto the leaves.
 Explicitly,

 $$ \partial_{\lambda} K_{ij} = \alpha \left[ R_{ij} \left(h\right) + K_{ij} K - 2 K_{ik} K_j^k \right] \;.  $$

-This is another set of 10 quasi-linear 1st order PDEs, which gives how the local curvature, due to how the leaves "sit inside $X$", changes within the infinitesimal time interval that separates $\Sigma_{\lambda}$ from $\Sigma_{\lambda + d\lambda}$.
+This is another set of 10 quasi-linear 1st order PDEs, which give how the local curvature, due to how the leaves "sit inside $X$", changes within the infinitesimal time interval that separates $\Sigma_{\lambda}$ and $\Sigma_{\lambda + d\lambda}$.

-So, we can exchange Einstein's equations in the harmonic gauge, used by Yvonne and given by 10 2nd order PDEs, with 20 1st order PDEs in the ADM formulation.
+Now, it is supposed to be clear that we can exchange Einstein's equations in the harmonic gauge, used by Yvonne and given by 10 2nd order PDEs, with the 20 1st order PDEs in the ADM formulation.
 Surely, we now have double the equations to solve, but they are also way simpler.
 This is in full analogy with the passage from the Lagrangian to the Hamiltonian formulation of Classical Mechanics.
 Particularly how $n$ Euler-Lagrange equations becomes $2n$ Hamilton's equations.
 In fact, one way to interpret the ADM formalism is as a Hamiltonian description of GR.

 We stress that if GR is indeed fully deterministic, these dynamical equations can be used to evolve the Cauchy data $\left(\Sigma_{\lambda}, h_{ij}, K_{ij}\right)$ to ANY other leaf in the foliation, see Figure 3.
 This would be equivalent to know the entire plot of a movie from just a screenshot (unfortunately, not a rare occurrence these days).
 However, here the movie is the entire history of the Universe.
 This is what theoretical physicists and mathematicians mean when they speak of "a well-posed Cauchy problem for GR".